tawnyalee/C769-ROM3/task1_ROM3.md

 ### Do I need to set up an appointment to get approval?

 No. Usually, students email the approval form to their instructor.
 We then sign the form or follow up with questions.
-However, if you have questions about the requirements or difficulty choosing a topic, you are encouraged to set up an appointment with [your course instructor](ci_page).
+However, if you have questions about the requirements or difficulty choosing a topic, you are encouraged to schedule an appointment with [your course instructor](ci_page).
 A 15-30 minute phone call can address most questions or concerns.
-If you do set up an appointment to discuss your approval form, please email it to the instructor before the appointment.
+If you schedule an appointment to discuss your approval form, please email it to the instructor before the appointment.

 ### What if I start writing task 2 and want to change things?
 Do I need to resubmit task 1?

 No. Minor changes from task 1 to task 2 are expected and allowed *without updating the approval form*.
 Evaluators will not rigorously compare tasks 1 and 2.
 Task 2 is where the work is, and even with complete topic changes at most, you might need to revise the approval form (if at all).
-So never let task 1 dictate what you do in task 2.
-However, deviating significantly from what was approved could put you at risk of completing a project not meeting the requirements.
-So while small changes do not need review, substantial changes should be discussed with your assigned course instructor.
+So, never let task 1 dictate what you do in task 2.
+However, deviating significantly from what was approved could put you at risk of completing a project that does not meet the requirements.
+So, while small changes do not need review, discuss substantial changes with your assigned course instructor.

 ### Can I use projects from other WGU courses?

 Yes!
-You can use any of your work or academic projects (at WGU or elsewhere) provided no proprietary information is used without permission.
-Don't worry about self-plagiarism, as the similarity check will identify and ignore it.
-Just as in reusing work projects, expect to modify and remold past academic assignments to meet the rubric requirements.
+You can use any of your work or academic projects (at WGU or elsewhere), provided you do not use proprietary information without permission.
+Don't worry about self-plagiarism; the similarity check will identify and ignore it.
+As in reusing work projects, expect to modify and remold past academic assignments to meet the rubric requirements.

 ### How do I add my "signature" to the forms?